demigecko/CarND-Advanced-Lane-Lines/README.md

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
+#### 1. [Criteria] Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell of the Jypyter notebook located in "./CarND-Advanced-Lane-Lines/Advanced-Lane-Lines.ipynb"